Last updated on November 3rd, 2025 at 01:22 pm

 While Halloween is often seen as an American tradition, London has its own amazing ways to celebrate with spooky decorations and pumpkin patches!
 Over the years, I’ve discovered plenty of ways to embrace the Halloween spirit here in the city.

-Today, DOYOUSPEAKLONDON is sharing top tips for making the most of Halloween in London!
+Today, DOYOUSPEAKLONDON is sharing the very best tips for enjoying Halloween in London to the fullest! 🎃👻

 Top haunted houses and trick-or-treat spots in London